 A. The groove rules, effective January 1, 2010, will be adopted as a condition of competition for the Canadian Men’s Amateur and Canadian Women’s Amateur beginning in 2014.
-The condition will be in effect at all other Golf Canada’s national championships beginning in 2016.
+The condition will NOT be in effect at all other Golf Canada’s national championships.

 The full text of the condition of competition appears at the end of this document.

 Q. What guidance does Golf Canada offer to provincial golf associations or clubs regarding adoption of the condition of competition for their competitions?

 A. Although the condition of competition was included in the Rules of Golf as of January 1, 2010, Golf Canada has tiered implementation of the condition over a period of several years, beginning in 2010 with the RBC Canadian Open and the Canadian Pacific Women’s Open, and their regional and final qualifying events.

 As indicated, Golf Canada will adopt the condition for the Canadian Men’s Amateur and Canadian Women’s Amateur championships and their associated team events beginning in 2014.